John Frusciante: Technique

 Frusciante's guitar playing employs emphasis on appropriate melody, tone, and structure rather than virtuosity.
-Although virtuoso influences can be heard throughout his career, he has said that he often minimizes this.
-He feels that in general, guitar mastery has not evolved much since the 1960s and considers the greatest players of that decade unsurpassed.
-When he was growing up in the 1980s, many mainstream guitarists focused on speed.
-Because of this, he thinks that the skills of many defiant new wave and punk guitarists were largely overlooked.
-Therefore, he accentuates the melodically driven technique of players such as Matthew Ashman of Bow Wow Wow, and Bernard Sumner of Joy Division and New Order, as much as possible because he believes that their style has been overlooked and consequently underexplored.
-Despite this, he considers himself a fan of technique-driven guitarists like Randy Rhoads and Steve Vai, but represses an urge to emulate their style: "People believe that by playing faster and creating new playing techniques you can progress forward, but then they realize that emotionally they don't progress at all.
+Although virtuoso influences can be heard throughout his career, he has said that he often minimizes technical ability.
+He believes that in general, guitar mastery has not evolved much since the 1960s and considers the greatest players of that decade unsurpassed.
+When Frusciante was growing up in the 1980s, many mainstream guitarists focused on playing with extreme speed, a trend he thinks led to neglect of other interesting guitar styles from punk rock and other genres.
+Therefore, he accentuates the melodically driven technique of players such as Matthew Ashman of Bow Wow Wow, and Bernard Sumner of Joy Division and New Order, as much as possible because he believes their style has been overlooked and consequently underexplored.
+Nonetheless, Frusciante considers himself a fan of technique-driven guitarists like Randy Rhoads and Steve Vai, but he also represses an urge to emulate their style: "People believe that by playing faster and creating new playing techniques you can progress forward, but then they realize that emotionally they don't progress at all.
 They transmit nothing to the people listening and they stay at where Hendrix was three decades ago.
 Something like that happened to Vai in the 80s."
 Believing that focusing only on "clean tones" is negative, Frusciante developed an interest in playing with what he calls a "grimy" sound.
 As a result, he considers it beneficial to "mistreat" his guitar and employ various forms of distortion when soloing.
 He also tries to break as many "stylistic boundaries" as he can to expand his musical horizons.
-He thinks that much of the output from today's guitarists is unoriginal, also that many of his contemporaries "follow the rules with no risk.”
+He thinks much of the output from today's guitarists is unoriginal, stating many of his contemporaries "follow the rules with no risk."

 Frusciante has stated that he became serious about creating and engineering his electronic music in 2007.
-As he progressed in enhancing his skills with electronic instruments and techniques, he has stated that he felt comfortable with how R&B and hip hop music integrated into his work.
-He has noted that these and other new techniques were all influences on his EP, Letur-Lefr.
+As he became comfortable with electronic instruments and techniques, he also felt comfortable with how R&B and hip-hop integrated into his work.
+He has noted these and other new techniques were all influences on his EP, Letur-Lefr.
 PBX Funicular Intaglio Zone was recorded while Frusciante looked to find new ways to play the guitar with the new forms of music and production that he had been studying.
 In his now-deleted blog post, "My Recent History," he notes that "aspects of PBX are the realization of combinations of styles of music I saw in my head many years ago, as potentials, but which I had no idea how to execute."